dgerabagi/aiascent-dev/src/Artifacts/A0-Master-Artifact-List.md

   - **Description:** Provides guidance on the benefits, risks, and best practices for making a GitHub repository public, including how to audit for sensitive information.
   - **Tags:** git, github, version control, security, best practices, open source

+### A31. aiascent.dev - iframe Integration Guide

+  - **Description:** Explains the root cause of cross-domain cookie issues when embedding authenticated applications (like `aiascent.game` with NextAuth) in an iframe and provides the solution.
+  - **Tags:** iframe, authentication, cookies, samesite, nextauth, security, integration